 What will happen:

-- The lobe of your lung will be removed and the airway tubes tightly sewn together.
-Your caregiver may reattach the airways and arteries to your remaining lobes.
+- Your surgeon will remove the lobe of your lung and stitch the airway tubes together.
+He or she will reattach the airways and arteries to your remaining lobes.
 One or more chest tubes may be put inside your chest to drain blood and fluid.
-Your incision will be closed with wire, stitches, or staples.
-Your lung lobe may be sent to a lab for tests.
+Your incision will be closed with stitches or staples.

 After your surgery: